aaroexxt/GradescopeScraper/README.md

 ## Instructions for Use

+Download this directory, and `cd` into it

-First, install dependencies:
+Then, install dependencies:

 `pip3 install mechanize tqdm html2text bs4`

-Then, `cd` to the script directory and run it:
+Finally, `cd` to the script directory and run it:

 `python3 gradescope.py`

-All of your classes should be downloaded :)
+You will then be prompted for your Gradescope username and password in plaintext (these are not used for anything other then authenticating your account)